Machines can keep you breathing — but what happens when they find a new war's begun?

 - The city of Lea Monde from Vagrant Story was designed as a city-sized spell.
 The game takes place long after the city has already collapsed on itself.

-- The quarians in Mass Effect live on a flotilla of ships in space, and are dependent on their giant greenhouse ships for all their food supplies.
+- The quarians live on a flotilla of ships in space, and are dependent on their giant greenhouse ships for all their food supplies.
 So much so that these are kept at the heart of the flotilla for their protection.